-Search input as a basic filter
+Search input as a type-ahead filter

-- Field input: The user’s input immediately starts filtering down the list as the user types.
+Input field: The user’s input immediately starts filtering down the list as the user types.
 There is no need for them to press enter.

-- Optional badge: As matches are found, an optional badge may be added to the input field containing the count.
+Optional badge: As matches are found, an optional badge may be added to the input field containing the count.

-- Clear: A clear button is easily accessible once the user begins typing to clear the field if necessary.
+Clear: A clear button is easily accessible once the user begins typing to clear the field if necessary.

-- Filtered list: The list is filtered to match the value entered in the input field, in this case, “A”.
+Filtered list: The list is filtered to match the value entered in the input field, in this case, “A”.